Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Lemon Blueberry Scones. - harvestandnourish.com

-Made with lots of warming cinnamon, buttermilk and vanilla, these better-than-the-bakery blueberry scones are my favourite.
+Made with lots of warming cinnamon, buttermilk and vanilla, these better-than-the-bakery Lemon Blueberry Scones are my favourite.
 They’re packed with fresh (or frozen) blueberries then topped with a sprinkle of turbinado sugar for a bakery-style finish.
 Perfect for a chilly morning with hot coffee, a mid-day pick-me-up or a late-night snack!

 We have settled into the snowy holiday season.
 The coats and boots are getting heavier, and my bakes are getting cozier.
 Enter these blueberry scones, a new and improved version of a recipe I first published during a snow storm in April 2022.